-Fig. 9 shows the average packet delay of the OpCut switch under different schedulers and traffic models.
-The ideal outputqueued (OQ) switch is implemented to provide the lower bound on average packet delay.
-It can be seen that p-2SLIP and p-8SLIP perform very poorly due to underutilization of bandwidth caused by the duplicate scheduling problem.
+Fig. 9 shows the average packet delay of the OpCut switch under different schedulers, traffic models and switch sizes.
+The ideal output-queued (OQ) switch is implemented to provide the lower bound on average packet delay.
+It can be seen that the straightforward pipelining approach, p-iSLIP, performs very poor due to underutilization of bandwidth caused by the duplicate scheduling problem.
 On the other hand, as instances of the proposed pipelining mechanism, p-k2-2SLIP and p-k4-2SLIP lead to substantially improved performance.
-The maximum throughput p-k2-2SLIP can sustain is about 0.94 under uniform Bernoulli traffic and 0.9 under nonuniform bursty traffic, which outperforms np-2SLIP by about 5% and 15%, respectively.
-In other words, the system throughput can be improved through pipelining.
-In fact, except for the case under light uniform Bernoulli traffic where the extra delay introduced by pipelining is comparatively significant, the performance of p-k4-2SLIP is very close to that of np-8SLIP, which is in turn very close to that of the OQ switch in terms of average packet delay.
-That is, the non-pipelined scheduler that executes 8 iterations of iSLIP in each time slot can be well emulated by four schedulers working in pipeline, each of which executes 2-iteration iSLIP only.
-The time constraint on computing a schedule is relaxed by four times and the system performance is hardly affected, which illustrates the effectiveness of the proposed pipelining mechanism.
+The maximum throughput p-k2-2SLIP can sustain is about 0.93 under uniform Bernoulli traffic and 0.9 under non-uniform bursty traffic, which outperforms np-2SLIP by about 5% and 15%, respectively.
+In other words, using the same 2-SLIP scheduler, the system throughput can be improved through pipelining.